Back to All Guides

 Call a Professional HVAC technician

-Water Shut-Off Valve Types in North Carolina Homes
+Power Shut-Off Types in North Carolina Homes

 Understanding which valve type you have determines how to shut it off correctly.
 North Carolina homes typically have one of three types, depending on when the home was built.